-Ms. Medellin has worked 20+ years in marketing and advertising, starting with agency work in 1994.
-She also served at corporate companies, such as USAA, where she is a member for life.
-Positions she has held have been in media, account service, project management, marketing manager, and public relations.
-Ms. Medellin is a past advisory board member of Guide Dogs of Texas and a current member of Grace Avenue Church, where she and two of her three children serve in this community.
-She is also a frequent advocate or guest speaker on topics very dear to her family’s heart for Texas Organ Sharing Alliance, University Transplant Hospital, or Grace Avenue Church.
-All three organizations have helped one of her children sustain life.
-Her oldest child is a recent Living Liver Transplant Recipient.
+Ms. Medellin has worked 20+ years in marketing.
+She also has corporate experience with companies such as USAA, where she is a member for life.
+Positions held have been in media, account service, project management, marketing manager, and public relations.
+Ms. Medellin is a past advisory board member of Guide Dogs of Texas and current member of Grace Avenue Church, where she and two of her three children serve in this community.
+She can be found as a guest speaker on topics dear to her heart for Texas Organ Sharing Alliance & University Transplant Hospital.
+Her oldest son is a recent Living Liver Transplant Recipient.

 I am a current Sophomore at Northwest Vista College going for my Associates of Science with a Pre-Nursing major.
 I plan on continuing school for a BSN at either UIW or Texas A&M to become a Registered Nurse.
 I’ve recently joined the TFC team and have already been introduced to an amazing staff and families under this organization.
 I hope for many more meaningful greetings and participation at TFC.